Squirrelink/ImGui-BlackJack/DEVELOPMENT.md

 - Added functionality to the double button to double the bet and run a single hit
 - started modifying dealing functions to incoporate unique card drawing per round to avoid duplicate card draws.

+**5/1/2020** Added Sounds and Unique Card functionality
+- Added sounds to button presses along with in game music
+- Added recursive functionality to dealing cards to make sure each card generated hasn't already been played during the round.
+- Added an end game screen to allow for a full game loop.
+End game screen tells player their losses or profits before allowing to play again.

+**5/2/2020** Improved Design
+- Seperated repetetive code into helper functions
+- Added private section for engine and myApp
+- Made setters and getters for engine variables

 ---